L3- Molecular and Cellular Biology

 Objectives

-The main objective of the BMC program is to provide a broad knowledge base in the life sciences with more in-depth knowledge in molecular genetics and cell biology.
-The knowledge acquired should allow the student to integrate disciplinary Master courses in Montpellier or elsewhere.
+The main objective of the BMC program is to provide a broad knowledge base in life sciences with more in-depth knowledge in molecular genetics and cell biology.
+The knowledge acquired should enable students to enter disciplinary Master's programs in Montpellier or elsewhere.

-The teaching of this course also aims to develop the analytical, synthetic and critical spirit of the students as well as to approach, at the end of the degree, the world of scientific research in molecular and cellular biology.
+The courses in this program also aim to develop students' analytical, synthetic, and critical thinking skills, as well as to introduce them, by the end of the program, to the world of scientific research in molecular and cellular biology.

 Read more